 Government authorities and other third-party payors are developing increasingly sophisticated methods of controlling healthcare costs, such as by limiting coverage and the amount of reimbursement for particular medications.
 Increasingly, third-party payors are requiring that drug companies provide them with predetermined discounts from list prices as a condition of coverage, are using restrictive formularies and preferred drug lists to leverage greater discounts in competitive classes, and are challenging the prices charged for medical products.
 Further, no uniform policy requirement for coverage and reimbursement for drug products exists among third-party payors in the United States.
-Therefore, coverage and reimbursement for drug products can differ significantly from payor to payor.
-As a result, the coverage determination process is often a time-consuming and costly process that will require us to provide scientific and clinical support for the use of our products to each payor separately, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.
+Therefore, coverage and reimbursement for drug products exists among third-party payors in the United States.
+Therefore, coverage and reimbursement for drug products exists among third-party payors in the United States.
+Therefore, coverage and reimbursement for grup provide scientific and clinical support for the use of our products to each payor separately, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.